The Atiyah class of generalized holomorphic vector bundles: Generalized holomorphic vector bundles

 \begin{Lem} The pairing of a generalized holomorphic $1$-form and a generalized holomorphic vector field is a generalized holomorphic function. \end{Lem} \begin{proof} Observe that the spaces of generalized holomorphic $1$-forms and vector fields are

 The result is clear.\end{proof}

 Consider the two particular cases in Examples \ref{c} and \ref{s}.
 When $M$ is a complex manifold, we have $G^*M=(T^*M)^{1,0}$ and $GM=T^{1,0} M$, which are the holomorphic cotangent and tangent bundles of $M$, respectively.
-When $M$ is a symplectic manifold, then $G^*M$ and $GM$ are both degenerated to a vector bundle of rank $0$ on $M$.
+When $M$ is a symplectic manifold, then $G^*M$ and $GM$ both degenerate to a vector bundle of rank $0$ on $M$.

 \begin{Ex} For a regular holomorphic Poisson manifold $(M,\mathcal{J})$, following Example \ref{holo Poisson}, the $-i$-eigenbundle of $\mathcal{J}$ is

 Thus we get $G^*M=L_{-}\cap T^*_{\mathbbm{C}} M=\mathrm{ker} \pi^\sharp\cap (T^*M)^{1,0}$ and $GM=T^{1,0} M$.
 Locally, a generalized holomorphic $1$-form is of the form $\sum_i f_i(z)dz_i$ and a generalized holomorphic vector field is of the form $\sum_j g_j(z)\frac{\partial}{\partial z_j}$, where $f_i$ and $g_j$ are holomorphic Casimir functions on $M$. \end{Ex}